fbpx

 The Images

-The first element you have to choose is visual – which type of photos or videos represent your company best?
-Think of why potential clients should pick you over someone else – excellent customer service, local operations, potential discounts – but make it easy for the customer to relate the imagery back to their needs.
+The first element you have to choose is visual.
+Which type of photos or videos represent your company best?
+Think of why potential clients should pick you over someone else – excellent customer service, local operations, or potential discounts.
+Make it easy for the customer to relate the imagery back to their needs.

 A close-up of a boiler or an AC unit is going to draw the attention of another tradesman, but it might go over the customer’s head as to why that’s such a good example of quality work.
-Instead, try capturing the bigger picture and show a homey space, a clean installation, and a happy customer (if they’ve agreed to it, of course).
+Instead, try capturing the bigger picture and show a homey space, a clean installation, and a happy customer.

 The Text

 Once you have the visual aspects down, it’s time to move on to the text.
 It shouldn’t surprise you, but these might take some time to perfect and you’ll most likely tweak them with every batch of ads you publish.
 A good place to start is by telling a story that’s relevant to the customer and finding a way to appeal to their emotions.
-Self-preservation is a good one, or even increased home value – whatever route you take, you’ll be able to tell what works best if you’re analyzing the results (you better be)!
+Self-preservation is a good one, or even increased home value.
+Whatever route you take, you’ll be able to tell what works best if you’re analyzing the results.

 At the bottom of the ad goes your hook.
 What’s in it for the customer?
 This could be a free quote, a 10% discount, or a next-day/same-day appointment.
 Anything goes as long as you’re able to follow through followed by a “Book now!” button.

-Budgeting your marketing expenses is never easy – and it often comes down to how much you’re willing to invest in the growth of your business
+Budgeting your marketing expenses is never easy – and it often comes down to how much you’re willing to invest in the growth of your business.
+Setting a clear ad budget is essential to ensure that your marketing expenses are well-managed and effective.

-While traditional advertising does have its advantages (like reaching a high number of people), with digital, you can make sure that it’s targeting the right audience.
+While traditional advertising does have its advantages, with digital, you can make sure that it’s targeting the right audience.
 These days, you can argue that digital marketing is seen more than traditional with the amount of time people spend on smart devices daily.

 When calculating your HVAC Facebook ads budget, it’s good to start small.
 If you’re following our previous advice of creating a few variations of the same advertisement and A/B testing it, then $20 – 50 spread over a week should be enough to gauge which one does better.

 As with anything else, great things come at a certain risk.
 HVAC Facebook advertising is a matter of trial and error.
 Sometimes you’ll get it right and sometimes you won’t.
-At the same time, advertisements should look like any other post, where pretty much anyone can like, share, and, most importantly, comment.
+It’s important to optimize your ads for Facebook users, many of whom access the platform via mobile devices.
+At the same time, advertisements should look like any other post.
+Pretty much anyone can like, share, and, most importantly, comment.

 Potential for Negative Feedback

-Getting a lot of engagement on your ad is ideal, as this will push it even further, potentially getting you more bang for your buck, but at the same time, feedback can also be negative.
-A disgruntled customer (don’t worry, everyone has them) or even a troll can try to upstage your ad.
+Getting a lot of engagement on your ad is ideal, as this will push it even further.
+This can potentially get you more bang for your buck, but at the same time, feedback can also be negative.
+A disgruntled customer (don’t worry, everyone has them) can try to upstage your ad.

-In this situation, the best thing to do (and what we always recommend) is to transform the challenge into an opportunity.
-Answering a negative comment with a thoughtful response that acknowledges the situation can demonstrate that you’re making an effort to put the customer experience first.
+In this situation, the best thing to do is to transform the challenge into an opportunity.
+Answering a negative comment with a thoughtful response that acknowledges the situation.
+It can demonstrate that you’re making an effort to put the customer experience first.
 Responding in this way is a great way to provide strong social proof of your professionalism and that can make a big impact on any customer who’s looking to hire you.

 Deciding Between HVAC Facebook Advertising and Google Ads